Eurasian eagle-owl: Territoriality

 Eurasian eagle-owls are strictly territorial and will defend their territories from interloping eagle-owls year around, but territorial calling appears to peak around October to February.
 Territory size is similar or occasionally slightly greater than great horned owl: averaging 15 to 80 km2.
-Territories are established by the male eagle-owl, who selected the highest points in the territory from which to sing.
+Territories are established by the male eagle-owl, who select the highest points in the territory from which to sing.
 The high prominence of singing perches allows their song to be heard at greater distances and lessens the need for potentially dangerous physical confrontations in the areas where territories may meet.
 Nearly as important in territorial behaviour as vocalization is the white throat patch.
 When taxidermied specimens with flared white throats were placed around the perimeter of eagle-owl territories, male eagle-owls reacted quite strongly and often attacked the stuffed owl, reacting more mildly to a stuffed eagle-owl with a non-flared white throat.
 Females were less likely to be aggressive to mounted specimens and did not seem to vary in their response whether exposed to the specimens with or without the puffed up white patch.
 In January and February, the primary function for vocalization becomes for the purpose of courtship.
 More often than not, eagle-owls will pair for life but usually engage in courtship rituals annually, most likely to re-affirm pair bonds.
 When calling for the purposes of courtship, males tend to bow and hoot loudly but do so in a less contorted manner than the male great horned owl.
 Courtship in the Eurasian eagle-owl may involve bouts of "duetting", with the male sitting upright and the female bowing as she calls.
-There may be mutual bowing, billing and fondling before the female flies to a perch where coitus occurs, usually taking place several times over the course of a few minutes.
+There may be mutual bowing, billing and fondling before the female flies to a perch where reproduction occurs, usually taking place several times over the course of a few minutes.